aminrashidbeigi/compiler/README.md

 # semi-compiler is a simple C compiler.
-by:\n
+by:
-Hamed Heidarian\n
+Hamed Heidarian
-Amin Rashidbeigi
+and Amin Rashidbeigi